jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ^ This, the Single Responsibility Principle, is a good rule of thumb.
 To put it another way, each object should only be in charge of _one_ piece of state.
 Avoid combining the responsibilities for a bunch of state into the same class.

 ^ As an example of violating this principle, view controllers often end up managing a lot of different responsibilities, when really those could be split out into different objects.
-I'll show one such example in just a bit.
+I’ll show one such example in just a bit.

 ---